UMAprotocol/docs/docs/tutorials/mint-farm-yusd.md

 sidebar_label: Mint yUSD tokens
 ---

-This tutorial will show you how to mint `yUSD` tokens via the experimental UMA liquidity mining program (insert link to program).
+This tutorial will show you how to mint `yUSD` tokens.
 It's a simple process and should take you no longer than a few minutes (subject to network congestion).

 ## Using the EMP Tools UI

-Minting yUSD tokens is easy with the [EMP Tools](http://tools.umaproject.org/), the UI for ExpiringMultiParty contracts (EMP).
+Minting yUSD tokens is easy with the [EMP Tools](http://tools.umaproject.org/), UMA's UI for ExpiringMultiParty contracts (EMP) which is what the yUSD token is minted from.

 Navigate to http://tools.umaproject.org/ and click the "Connect" button at the top right corner to connect your MetaMask wallet to the dapp.